Factory (object-oriented programming): Use

 Using factories instead of constructors or prototypes allows one to use polymorphism for object creation, not only object use.
 Specifically, using factories provides encapsulation, and means the code is not tied to specific classes or objects, and thus the class hierarchy or prototypes can be changed or refactored without needing to change code that uses them – they abstract from the class hierarchy or prototypes.

 More technically, in languages where factories generalize constructors, factories can usually be used anywhere constructors can be, meaning that interfaces that accept a constructor can also in general accept a factory – usually one only need something that creates an object, rather than needing to specify a class and instantiation.

 For example, in Python, the collections.defaultdict class has a constructor which creates an object of type defaultdict whose default values are produced by invoking a factory.
-The factory is passed as an argument to the constructor, and can itself be a constructor, or any thing that behaves like a constructor – a callable object that returns an object, i.e., a factory.
+The factory is passed as an argument to the constructor, and can be a constructor, or any thing that behaves like a constructor – a callable object that returns an object, i.e., a factory.
 For example, using the list constructor for lists: